SkriptLang/skript-reflect/docs/advanced/experiments.md

 Deferred parsing allows you to prefix any line with `(parse[d] later)` to defer parsing until the first execution of the line.
 This allows you to circumvent issues where custom syntaxes are used before they are defined.

 {% hint style="danger" %}
 This should only be used when two custom syntaxes refer to each other.
-Other issues should be resolved by reordering custom syntax definitions and ensuring that libraries containing custom syntax load before other scripts.
+Other issues should be resolved by reordering custom syntax definitions and ensuring that libraries containing custom syntax load before other scripts, or by using the [preloading feature](#preloading).
 {% endhint %}